Prime Fano $4$-folds with semi-free torus actions: Introduction

 The proof relies upon an array of results of the theory of Hamiltonian $S^1$-actions.
 For a brief summary let us mention, Kirwan localization, Atiyah-Bott-Berline-Vergne localization and the Duistermaat-Heckman theorem.
 A more surprising ingredient is a result of Jannich and Osa about the signature of the fixed point set of an involution on a manifold, in Proposition \ref{existfour} this is used in combination with \cite[Theorem 3.4]{L} to prove the existence of a fixed component of dimension at least $4$, which is a starting point for further analysis in Section \ref{excases}, and in particular rules out five of the ten possibilities for $(d_1,d_2)$.

 In Section \ref{excases} the main tools are the ABBV localization formula and Proposition \ref{spheremaps} which gives natural spheres in the reduced spaces, under different conditions on $(d_1,d_2)$ and moreover gives information about the integral of the reduced symplectic form on them via the Duistermaat-Heckman theorem.
 With the exception of the case $(d_1,d_2) =(0,0)$ which uses an entirely different method, the ABBV localization formula for the equivariant cohomology class $1$ and Proposition \ref{spheremaps} determine the fixed components up to symplectomorphism and their normal bundles, up to the number of isolated fixed points with weights $\{-1,-1,1,1\}$.
-The number of such fixed points is bounded in Section \ref{DHA}, moreover they are ruled out entirely in the algebraic case in Section \ref{Autfan}.
+The number of such fixed points is bounded in Section \ref{DHA}.

 Let us also mention the proof in the exceptional case $(d_1,d_2) =(0,0)$.
 By Proposition \ref{existfour} there is an non-extremal fixed component of dimension $4$, by analysis how that the reduced symplectic form changes closed to this fixed submanifold, we show it has degree two in the reduced space and by \cite{H} that it is symplectomorphic to $\mathbb{CP}^1 \times \mathbb{CP}^1$ with the product of Fubini-Study symplectic forms.